sebreh/SBRXCallbackURLKit/README.md

 ## Installation

 The easiest way is to use CocoaPods.
-Add the following to your Podfile.
+Add the following line to your Podfile:

 	pod 'SBRXCallbackURLKit'